 Those tendencies to second-guess and worry are not wrong: Sixteen-year-olds have the highest crash rate of any age, and the worry isn’t just about drinking and driving.
 It’s also about the invasion of the digital world into every facet of our lives—including a moving automobile.

 Here are ten risky driving behaviors that we should be talking to our teen drivers about:

-2. Using Apps.
 Yes, even GPS.
 Google Maps, Waze, and even music apps are compelling because they are so useful.
-I can’t navigate my way out of a paper bag without GPS, yet, the applications are distracting, which also means dangerous.
+I can’t navigate my way out of a paper bag without GPS.
+Yet, the apps are distracting, which also means dangerous.

-8. Speeding.
 This one is not surprising.
 We’ve all seen teens go flying down the street.
-More than 1/3 of teens killed in crashes were speeding according to Mothers Against Drunk Driving (MADD).
+More than 1/3 of teens killed in crashes were speeding, according to Mothers Against Drunk Driving (MADD).

 While this seems as obvious as driving drunk, it’s apparently not.
 Now that weed is legal in some states, teens assume it’s legal to drive after or while using it.
 Parents need to make sure their kids understand how wrong they are.